 Introduction

 Persian is an Iranian language from a subgroup of the Indo-Iranian branch of the Indo-European family of languages.
-Persian, Arabic, and Turkish are the three most widely spoken languages in West Asia or Middle-East.
+Persian, Arabic, and Turkish are the three most widely spoken languages in West Asia or the Middle East.

-All three are different though Arabic and Persian are written in a variety of the same alphabet.
+All three are different, though Arabic and Persian are written in other versions of the same alphabet.
 Persian script is also called Perso-Arabic.

-Persian is somewhat close to various tongues of Northern India and European languages since all belong to the same language family, i.e., Indo-European.
+Persian is somewhat similar to various tongues of Northern India and European languages since all belong to the same language family, Indo-European.

 Persian is among the most important languages of the Middle East.
-Pashto, Balochi, Luri, and various Kurdish tongues such as Kurmanji, Sorani, and Palewani are some other widely-spoken Iranian languages in West Asia.
+Pashto, Balochi, Luri, and various Kurdish tongues such as Kurmanji, Sorani, and Palewani are other widely spoken Iranian languages in West Asia.

-Persian and Pashto are the most spoken Western and Eastern Iranic languages, respectively.
-While all belong to the same language family, All these languages are quite different and not mutually intelligible.
+Persian and Pashto are the most spoken Western and Eastern Iranic languages.
+While all belong to the same language family, they are different and not mutually intelligible.

 Persian is called ‘Farsi’ in Iran, ‘Dari’ in Afghanistan, and ‘Tajik’ in Tajikistan.
-The language is among the world’s most 25 popularly spoken languages, boasting over 62 million indigenous speakers, and about 50 million more speak it as a second language.
+It is among the world’s 25 most popularly spoken languages, boasting over 62 million Indigenous speakers, and about 50 million more speak it as a second language.

 12 Good Reasons to Learn Persian (Farsi) in India